sepowitz/feather/README.md

 #Feather
 ####A simple, lightweight weather application
-NodeJS, Angular, and the OpenWeather API
+NodeJS, Angular, Sass, and the OpenWeather API